 Thankfully you can change reward levels at any time, so if you set your incentives too low initially, and find you aren’t generating enough interest you can always raise them up.
 And if you find historically you get plenty of interest each time you post for a job opening, you can consider offering lower rewards on future openings to save yourself some money.

 But if you have no previous experience determining reward levels on Preferhired and are having a difficult time working out a reasonable starting price, we generally recommend considering what it would cost you to find a great candidate through other channels, and then use that as a baseline for the most you might be willing to spend, and scale things back from there.

 Hiring Costs Using Other Methods

 There are a number of ways employers currently search for qualified candidates.
-One of the most popular is to post your job on any number of online job boards, like Indeed, ZipRecruiter, Glassdoor, Monster and Google Jobs.
-All of these have slightly different methods for billing employers, and some, like Indeed, can be free (though not particularly effective).
+One of the most popular is to post your job on any number of online job boards.
+Each job board has slightly different methods for billing employers, and some, can be free (though not particularly effective).

 Other employers may utilize the services of third-party staffing firms, or pay a premium to a head hunter.
 These tend to be more expensive than job boards, but also usually deliver higher-caliber candidates faster and more reliably.

 When you’re trying to determine a maximum referral reward for your Preferhired postings, consider what you’d likely pay to fill a position using a job board or the fees you’d pay to a staffing agency.
 Examine your actual costs.
 If you’ve hired for more than one position, take an average and use this as your maximum spend.
 You certainly don’t want to, and should never need to spend more on a Preferhired search than you might spend using other methods, but these higher spends give you a useful ceiling.